Klemek/miniscord/README.md

 Helps identify where the discussion is happening (Might be used as a key in a state dictionary)

-A user on multiple channels will have a unique id on each.
+An user on multiple channels will have a unique id on each.

 ```python
 from miniscord import channel_id, sender_id